omnetpp/docs.omnetpp.org/cloud/page2.md

 layout: page
 tutorial: Cloud
 title: Implementation
-generateToC: true
 navbarIcon: cloud/images/opp_docker.png
 ---

-## TODO this page still needs some work...

 To put all of this together into a working solution, in the rest of this tutorial, we're going to:

 - Install some necessary software packages on our machine
-- Build a Docker image which includes the worker code and OMNeT++
+- Build a Docker image which includes OMNeT++ and the worker code
 - Deploy the system on AWS
-- Run a simple simulation campaign with it
+- Run a simple simulation campaign with it using a custom client
-- Create the Python function that will perform the jobs
-- Write a command line application for submitting simulations to the queue
+- Take a look at all the code needed to perform the above

 Before you begin, create a new empty folder.
 Later save all linked source files from this tutorial in that.

 ## Solution Architecture

 We will create the following architecture for running simulations on AWS: